 Main work of the Windows Performance Analyzer program is to trace logs events usually for the purpose of troubleshooting.
 The application creates the event trace log report table and graphical visuals to enable users to track down the potential issues.
 Thus, it provides the necessary data and ensures every user comfortably blocks the recurrence of detrimental system errors.
 Usually, Windows Performance Recorder or else performs the recording of event trace logs.
 This is a generic part of the Windows ADK program commonly well known as Windows Assessment and Deployment Kit.

-Windows Performance Analyzer has an extraordinary UI that offers one-shot access to programs like Diagnostic Console, Graph Explorer, Issues Window, Analysis Tab and many more.
+Windows Performance Analyzer has an extraordinary UI that offers one-shot access to programs like Diagnostic Console, Graph Explorer, Issues Window, Analysis Tab, and many more.
 The program is basically useful while analyzing the Operating system of your machine.
-You can easily check the memory status, power source stability, system activity log thus you can get the information about the part of your Windows which is insecure.
+You can easily check the memory status, power source stability, system activity log thus you can get information about the part of your Windows that is insecure.

 Way to use Windows Performance Analyzer

-Here is How to Use Windows Performance Analyzer in Windows 10 –
+Here is How to Use Windows Performance Analyzer in Windows 11 or 10 –